Sky: Children of the Light: Animated adaptation

 On March 27, 2022, during AnimeJapan 2022, an animated project was announced.

 On August 26, 2023, IGN published an article announcing a teaser to the animated series, and the name, Sky: The Two Embers.
-On May 20, 2025, an official trailer released, revealing the release date of the series, which then premiered in-game on July 21, 2025 as part of a tie-in season.
+On May 20, 2025, an official trailer came out, revealing the release date of the series, which then premiered in-game on July 21, 2025 as part of a tie-in season, now titled as "Sky: The Two Embers - Part 1".
+Announced by TGC member Tio, who hosted the in-game Sky Creator Awards as a segment host along with Stellify, the series feature the Hopeful Steward meeting a manatee 500 years ago.
+A teaser for the second part of the series, titled "Sky: The Two Embers - Part 2", was revealed at the end of the event, now featuring a little boy seeing a butterfly.